Raguram-N/kiksarvr-EduVerse/README.md

 # Case study
 ## 🎓 KiKsARVR EduVerse — Immersive VR Learning Experience

 **KiKsARVR EduVerse** is a Virtual Reality (VR) learning platform designed to transform traditional education into an immersive, interactive experience.

-The goal is to help school students understand complex subjects — like science, history, and geography — through **3D visualization**, **gamified learning**, and **experiential storytelling**.
+The goal is to help students understand complex subjects — like science, history, and geography — through **3D visualization**, **gamified learning**, and **experiential storytelling**.

-EduVerse bridges the gap between *textbook theory* and *real-world imagination*, turning lessons into journeys students can **see, touch, and experience**.
+> ✨ KiKsARVR EduVerse reimagines the future of education — where knowledge isn’t just read, it’s experience.

 ---